project-imprimis/libprimis/doc/engine.md

 ## 1.5 File Structure
 ---

-Imprimis' files are organized essentially into three folders, which carry out largely different roles in the application.
+Libprimis' files are organized essentially into three folders, which carry out largely different roles in the application.
 The folder containing the engine proper, naturally, is called `/engine`.
 There is also a folder for shared library-like functionality in `/shared` while the game code is located in a